is rife with tropes and Memetic Mutation

 - Pokémon has the following formula for shipping fics: Misty, May, Dawn and Blue/Green get together with Ash, Drew, Paul, and Green/Blue, respectively.
 Insert plot about generic high school drama/alter ego pop idols/secret agents/chosen heroes/and so on in between.

-- In Girls und Panzer fanfiction, some fanfics involve males getting involved with tankery in some form or another.
+- Some fanfics involve males getting involved with tankery in some form or another.
 This is often the result of Oarai becoming coed, with the reasoning that even if it avoided getting shut down, it still needs financial help, and the boys often pilot World War II-era fighter planes alongside the girls in the tanks.
 Said males often end up being Gary Stus.